The lady from Ace of Base is out for justice!

 I’d just like to reiterate that the villain’s name is Kyla.
 It’s a perfectly fine name for a human person, but it’s what comes before “R&B Princess,” not “Evil Planet-Conquering Maniac.”
 My copy of Beyond Jennifer and Jason suggests about 340 names more sinister than Kyla.
 Gladys, for example.
 “We will not hand the magic crystal over to Gladys!”
 Or Duane: “Hurry, into the escape pod, Duane is coming!”
 This is all academic, of course, but for you youngsters out there, choose your supervillain’s name more wisely than the makers of this film.

 After some shenanigans involving a shape-shifting six year old cyborg, Kyla infiltrates the bunker, kills the appeasing Sam Raimi and stabs Tarken in the heart with his retractable claws (they’re sort of like the claws Vega has in Street Fighter.)
 He takes the crystal and says “At last” and starts howling like a bad hair metal singer.
 The super-powered Ladera (Brigitte Nielsen) runs into the bunker just as Kyla teleports away with the crystal.
-Tarken, who is apparently Ladera’s brother, says there’s a second crystal hidden on Earth, and that if she finds it the twelve survivors of the attack could not die as quickly.
+Tarken, who is apparently Ladera’s brother, says there’s a second crystal hidden on Earth, and that if she finds it the twelve survivors of the attack will not die quite as quickly.
 He also tells Ladera she’s in charge, though of course there’s nothing left to be in charge of thanks to his boobery.
 Frankly, any planet that can’t fend off Richard Moll should be conquered.

 And who, you ask, has the second crystal?
 A scruffy idiot named Jed, who’s out drinking at a two-bit sleazy dive with his friend Manny.
 He sums up his problems in the following way, said with no sarcasm: “Some people are looking for something I’ve got.
 If they find it, I’m dead.
 No biggie!”
 Manny agrees to hide the crystal and leaves to await his imminent murder, while Jed is distracted by a belching prostitute – yes, that’s really what happened – some thugs can tie him up and attach a bomb to him.
 This scheme comes to us from Victor, a rotund scuzz with a bad Danny Devito impression and whose sleaziness only underscores how bad his Danny Devito impression is.
 It seems Victor fronted Jed the money to go on the expedition where he found the crystal, and has decided to blow Jed up and take the crystal.
 Just as Jed is about to blow (!), Ladera shows up – she sensed the crystal’s presence and teleported to Earth, but had to hit an ATM before going to the bar.
 She punches thugs out, the bar blows up, whatever.